Pickpocketers in the tram/restaurants

 In March 2005 Mercer Human Resources Consulting got almost the same resaults.
 Luxemburg 1. and Helsinki, Bern, Geneve, Zurich 2.

 The very high position of Helsinki was a little surprise to me.
-But Helsinki is really relatively safe place jus like Luxembourg and Zurich.
+But Helsinki is still now in the year 2014 relatively safe place just like Luxembourg and Zurich.

 Slippery streets during the winter (about 5 months - November to March) are a danger not to be underestimated.
 In the whole country the costs of slipping is nowadays, year 2012, estimated 600 million Euros yearly.
 The biggest majority of people dying for slipping are elderly people over the age 70 Years at home or hospital or old peoples home etc. But not all of them.
 In the year 2009 over 1400 slip, stumble or fall to death and 1156 in the year 2012..